artemiux/eol-software-bot/README.md

 # EOL Software Bot

 This is the source code for the Telegram bot [@eol_software_bot](https://t.me/eol_software_bot) that tracks changes to software end-of-life (EOL) dates and sends a report on upcoming events every Monday.
 It supports hundreds of products.
+The data source is [endoflife API](https://endoflife.date/docs/api/v1/).

 ## Quick Start

-Send the command `/subscribe` to the bot [@eol_software_bot](https://t.me/eol_software_bot).

-## How it works

-The data source is a local copy of the [@release-data](https://github.com/endoflife-date/release-data) repository.
-First, synchronization is performed, and then the json files in the [releases](https://github.com/endoflife-date/release-data/tree/main/releases) directory are parsed.
+Send `/report` to the bot [@eol_software_bot](https://t.me/eol_software_bot) to see which releases are retiring this week.
+If you’d like to receive such reports every Monday, send `/subscribe`.